 DIY saves you money and you can tailor it to your specific needs.
 Premade saves you time and gives you everything in a neat and professional package.

 Size: This is all great assuming whatever you’re airbrushing fits inside.
 If you’re painting miniatures or scale models, it’s plenty big enough.

 You can also stack two side by side to make it even bigger.

 Here’s a picture of my setup and booth to give you a better sense of scale:

 Features: You get a fan to vent fumes, a duct that goes out to a window, a rotating tray, and lighting.

-Cons: Price, at $129.96 it’s spendy.
-The fan is also not whisper quiet.
-It’s no louder than a normal fan but it’s something to keep in mind.
+Cons: Price – at $129.96 it’s spendy.
+Also, the fan is not whisper quiet.
+It’s no louder than a normal fan, but it’s something to keep in mind.

 Bottom Line: I have one and I’d definitely buy it again.
 It’s a great tool.

 This is pretty cool!
 It’s a pop-up version with plenty of room and an option to strap a standard fan on the back to vent.
 If I had a garage workshop I’d probably pick this option.